LauraJones929/portfolio-P4/README.md

 7. As a frequent user, I want to be able to follow the company's social media platforms so that I can follow them and share my fitness journey, as well as keeping up-to-date with any new activities or offers.

+8. As a frequent user, I want to be able to view the gym's timetable to keep track of class' times and days that they are running.

-8. As a frequent user, I want to be able to access and manage my profile and memberships.
+9. As a frequent user, I want to be able to access and manage my profile and memberships.

 **Site Owner Goals**

-9. As a site owner, I want to advertise the memberships I have to offer to clients with a clean and organised look.
+10. As a site owner, I want to advertise the memberships I have to offer to clients with a clean and organised look.

-10. As a site owner, I need to enforce some basic access control when a user is editing or deleting data in order to prevent unauthorised editing or deletion of user uploaded data.

 11. As a site owner, I need to provide a safe and secure payment system for my clients.